VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 # Graphics

-[VUEngine](https://github.com/VUEngine/VUEngine-Core) now supports three kinds of visual elements that can display something on the Virtual Boy’s screens: [Sprites](/documentation/api/class-sprite/), [Wireframes](/documentation/api/class-wireframe/) and [Printer](/documentation/api/class-printer/).
+[VUEngine](https://github.com/VUEngine/VUEngine-Core) now supports three kinds of visual elements that can display something on the Virtual Boy’s screens: [Sprites](/documentation/api/class-sprite/), [Wireframes](/documentation/api/class-wireframe/) and a [Printer](/documentation/api/class-printer/) to output text on the screen..

 [Sprites](/documentation/api/class-sprite/) are the means by which the engine displays 2D images, while [Wireframes](/documentation/api/class-wireframe/) are used to display non textured 3D geometry shapes.